SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): bool
 ```

-Assign a role to an attribute of article-type
+Assign a role to an attribute of an article type

 ```